-The Simplicity Configurator is a configuration and code generation tool.
-This utility helps accelerate development by automatically generating initialization source code to configure and enable the on-chip resources needed by most design projects.
+The Configuration Wizard 2 utility helps accelerate development by automatically generating initialization source code to configure and enable the on-chip resources needed by most design projects.
 In just a few steps, the wizard creates complete startup code for a specific Silicon Labs MCU.
-To create a new Simplicity Configurator project:
+The program is configurable to provide the output in C or assembly.